acantril/learn-cantrill-io-labs/aws-serverless-voting-app/02_LABINSTRUCTIONS/readme_with_screenshots.md

 ![Screenshots](./Screenshots/Stage_1/Step_2/Part_4/1.png)

-- Under Configuration, click on the Execution role name to open the IAM role in a new table
+- Under Configuration, click on the Execution role name to open the IAM role in a new tab

 ![Screenshots](./Screenshots/Stage_1/Step_2/Part_4/2.png)
 ![Screenshots](./Screenshots/Stage_1/Step_2/Part_4/3.png)